projectcalico/calico/docs/source/api-proposal.rst

 including the rules and memberships.

-This message is also issued to notify the ACL manager about new security groups, and to inform it of whem a security group has been removed.
+This message is also issued to notify the ACL manager about new security groups, and to inform it of when a security group has been removed.
 New security groups are notified simply by sending a notification of their rules and members.
 The removal of a security group is notified by sending a ``GROUPUPDATE`` for the group with an empty *members* object.